 On a gluten-free diet?
 This gluten free beer list should come in haindy for you.
 Beer is normally brewed with barley, something which celiacs and those with gluten-intolerance cannot consume.
 However, there are gluten-free beers on the market that actually tastes very similar to regular beer.
 Some are malted and others are not.
 Brewers can use either rice, sorghum, buckwheat or corn instead of barley.
 Sorghum and buckwheat are the most used.
 What you should be aware of is that some manufacturers use barley.
 They state that the barley disappears during brewing, and when tested for gluten it measures up to the other gluten-free beers.
 Below you will find my gluten free beer list with descriptions.
 If you cannot find any of these brands in your area, check out the homemade gluten free brew kits.
 Mugs up! – chilled of course!

-UPDATE: The FDA does not allow any manufacture, beer or otherwise, to label a product gluten free if it is derived or contains a gluten ingredient.
-This means that Omission Beer and Estrella Damm Daura are no longer able to make a gluten free claim on their products.
+UPDATE: The TTB does not allow any alcohol manufacture, of beer or otherwise, to label a product gluten free if it is derived or contains a gluten ingredient.
+This means that Omission Beer (See Update Below) and Estrella Damm Daura are no longer able to make a gluten free claim on their products.
 In addition, I have read many reports of those with celiac disease to have a “slight” or “short-lived” reaction to Estrella Damm Daura.

 Gluten Free Beer List

 Founded by celiacs, Bard’s gluten-free beer is the one I hear about the most.
 I have seen it top a survey as the best in taste.
 You can read the rave reviews on many gluten-free blogs and forums, probably because it is America’s first gluten-free beer.
 It is malt brewed with 100% malted sorghum.
 In a response to my inquiry, Bard’s states that their beer tests at 5 parts per million (ppm) gluten.